mozilla/leadership-training/mentors.md

 ![](https://avatars2.githubusercontent.com/u/1448859?v=3&s=100)

 Sceintific brain for hire.
-Used to work at CERN, now a data science consultant and open-sourcer"
+Used to work at CERN, now a data science consultant and open-sourcer

 ***